joecity/jekyll-now/_posts/2015-02-24-team-metrics.md

 <figure>
 <img src="../images/posts/2015-02-24-kpis.jpg">
-<figcaption>Although well intentioned, newly married Jimmy did not yet know the world of pain his love of metrics were about to take him to</figcaption>
+<figcaption>Although well intentioned, newly married Jimmy did not yet know the world of pain his love of metrics were about to take him to to</figcaption>
 </figure>

 ## Beware: using estimates or velocity to measure productivity